SpamScope/spamscope/README.md

 ## Thug (optional)
 From release v1.3 SpamScope can analyze Javascript and HTML attachments with [Thug](https://github.com/buffer/thug).
 If you want to analyze the attachments with Thug, follow [these instructions](http://buffer.github.io/thug/doc/build.html) to install it.
-Enable it in `attachments` section.
+Enable it in `attachments` section of [main configuration file](./conf/spamscope.example.yml).

 What is Thug?
 From README project:
 > Thug is a Python low-interaction honeyclient aimed at mimicing the behavior of a web browser in order to detect and emulate malicious contents.

 You can see a complete SpamScope report with Thug analysis [here](https://goo.gl/Y4kWCv).

-Thug analysis can be very slow and you can have `heartbeat timeout` in Apache Storm.
+Thug analysis can be very slow and you can have `heartbeat timeout` errors in Apache Storm.
 To avoid any issue set `supervisor.worker.timeout.secs`:

 ```